-It promises to be as fun-packed as ever before.
-There will be the usual host of unusual scarecrow creations scattered throughout the village with visitors able to chose their favourite – and a prize draw for all who cast votes.
-This year we have a Scarecrow Theme, which is Cartoon Characters and Children's Books.
+As fun-packed as ever before.
+Some excellent scarecrows all around the village on the theme of Children's books and cartoon characters with visitors able to chose their favourite – and a prize draw for all who cast votes.

 Just a small selection of the gardens that opened last year: -